Yoga & Meditation

 Yoga in the tantric tradition of Kashmir as taught by Eric Baret.

-The Pavillion, Cambridge Victoria Homes, Victoria Rd CB4 3DX
+The Pavilion, Cambridge Victoria Homes, Victoria Rd CB4 3DX

 Yoga in the tradition of Kashmir as transmitted by Eric Baret